Skip to main content

 However, if your hiring time is consistently above 90 days, you may want to investigate why.
 Is it the salary you’re offering?
 Too small a candidate pool?
 It’s not the end of the world, but something to investigate further.

 Different organizations also have definitions of “hired”.
 Some consider a person “hired” when they sign their contract/offer letter.
-Others only consider a candidate “hired” when they've actually started.
+Others consider a candidate “hired” when they actually start.

-My recommendation is that, if you’re hiring in a global capacity, for ease of comparison, use the time when they signed their contract rather than the start date.
+If you’re hiring internationally, I’d use the time when they signed their contract rather than the start date.

-Most modern applicant tracking systems (ATS) make it easy to modify your starting and end points for each role.
+Most modern applicant tracking systems (ATS) make it easy to modify your starting points for each role, so you won’t need to manually track this.

-You always want to make sure you know how many hires you have per month/quarter/year and how that stacks up with the headcount plan you had.
+You always want to be aware of how many hires you have per month/quarter/year and how that stacks up vs your headcount plan.

-The two go hand in hand because you could have a low number of hires made e.g. 15 for the year, but if that is all the open headcount there was for the year then you have achieved 100% fill!
+The two go hand in hand because you could have an ostensibly low number of hires e.g. 15 for the year, but if that is all the open headcount there was for the year then you have achieved 100% fill!

 A “good” average per month depends on the market, your roles, your employer brand, and the team you have.